secengjeff/awskillswitch/README.md

 ```

 This call will delete the IAM role `RoleToDelete` in AWS account `210987654321` by assuming `RoleToAssume` in the same account.
+Deleting a role will invalidate all session tokens for that role.

 ### Example